BrandonPaulsen/BlueShell/README.md

-# Project 2: Blue Shell (bluesh)
+# Blue Shell (bluesh)

 ## Description

-Bluesh is a custom shell written in C for USF CS521.
-It has a number of notable features including:
+Bluesh is a custom shell written in C. It has a number of notable features including:

 - History:
 	- The shell keeps track of the last 100 commands executed by the user